Premier League to hold talks on Thursday to discuss options for eventual resumption

 Player contracts, some of which end in June, could be an issue although world governing body FIFA has said it is looking into possible ‘dispensations’.

-The problems facing Premier League clubs, who are among the rich elite of the world game, are minor compared to those facing lower league teams.
+The problems facing Premier League clubs, who are among the rich elite of the world game, are minor compared to those facing lower division England Football League teams.
 They now face cash-flow problems with no ticket revenue.

+On Wednesday, the EFL, representing the three divisions below the Premier League, said it is aiming to complete the current season and has put in place a 50 million pound ($57.92 million) fund to help with the impact of the coronavirus on clubs.

 “Premier League clubs should be able sustain the drop in match-day revenue the but impact will be felt at the bottom end,” said football finance expert Rob Wilson of Sheffield Hallam University.